sofiasanmartin/realidad-aumentada-parabolico/README.md

-# Parabilic path in AR
+# Parabolic path in AR